JoJoDeveloping/arewespecyet/content/_index.md

 Rust does not (yet) have a formal specification.
 There are various projects aiming to formalize various parts of Rust, but these are mostly working independently.

-## What about Ferroscene?
+## What about Ferrocene?

-We do not consider the [Ferroscene Language Specification](/topics/ferroscene), which specifies a subset of Rust, a _formal_ specification.
-Ferroscene has been certified for use in certain safety critical environments, which is very cool!
+We do not consider the [Ferrocene Language Specification](/topics/ferrocene), which specifies a subset of Rust, a _formal_ specification.
+Ferrocene has been certified for use in certain safety critical environments, which is very cool!
 But the Ferrroscene specification is still written in [English prose](/topics/englishprose), and it is not suitable for rigorous applications of formal methods.
 It is also unofficial, since it is not maintained by a Rust team.

 ## What do you mean by _formal?_